ingbrzy/MA-XML-9.0-TURKISH/README.md

 * Spelling errors corrected
 * MiPAD language translation added
 * Some of the problems have been fixed
-* Mi Band, All of Xiaomi phones etc...
+* All of Xiaomi phones etc...

 ## Changes will be added

-* This is MIUI 9 Turkish Language Project supported all of models...
+* This is MIUI 9.3 Turkish Language Project supported all of models...

 Check [Contributing to a project](https://guides.github.com/activities/forking) for further informations.